related-sciences/ukb-gwas-pipeline-nealelab/README.md

 conda activate snakemake
 ```

+Notes:

+- All `gcloud` commands should be issued from this environment (particularly for Kubernetes) since commands are version-sensitive and will often fail if you run commands for a cluster using different `gcloud` versions (i.e. from different environments).
-Note: This will be mentioned frequently in the steps that follow, but it will be assumed when not stated otherwise
+- This will be mentioned frequently in the steps that follow, but it will be assumed when not stated otherwise
 that all commands are run from the root of this repo and that the `.env` as well as `env.sh` files have both been sourced.

 The `.env` file contains more sensitive variable settings and a prototype for this file is shown here: